simonhuwiler/roccatvulcan/README.md

 ```

 ## Init Parameters
-`productId`
+`productId` (optional)
-To connect with your keyboard, this library needs the ID of your product.
-Default `12440` works fine for the Roccat Vulcan 120.
-If you have another Vulcan, you need to change this.
+The Api will search automaticly for your keyboard.
+Although it may be possible, that your keyboard version is unknown.
+Then you need to provide a productId.
 If the keyboard is not found, you will see all possible devices in your terminal.
 Copy the Id of the corresponding one.

 `layout`
 The keyboard layout.
 At the moment only `ch-de` supported.
 Duplicate the folder `keyboardlayout/ch-de` and make your own!

-`ready`
+`ready` (optional)
 Callback after keyboard is initialised.

-`onData`
+`onData` (optional)
 Callback when key pressed

 ## Render-Methods